stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="integration-github"></a>
 ## Integrating with Github

 Stormpath supports accessing accounts from a number of different locations including Github.
-Github uses OAuth 2.0 protocol for authentication / authorization and Stormpath can leverage their or access tokens to return an `Account` for a given code.
+Github uses OAuth 2.0 protocol for authentication / authorization and Stormpath can leverage their access tokens to return an `Account` for a given code.

 The steps to enable this functionality into your application include: